 3. Luxury: InterContinental London – The O2 – A riverside retreat with stunning cityscape views.

 This guide covers a range of budgets and ensures you’re well-located to explore London!
+Our preferred hotels while in London are the Montcalm East and the Andaz London.

 • Safety First: Always monitor your belongings and consider using a zipped crossbody bag to help deter pickpockets, especially in crowded areas like Camden Market or Leicester Square.